 This might dilute the customer experience.
 However, it will enable the first traction of growth.
 As the business grows and it acquires its customer base, the same company might start investing on its own platform, thus asserting more control over how the product gets distributed.

-For instance, if you take a company like Apple, it leverages both on a direct (controlled) distribution strategy where it sells its products via its stores.
+For instance, if you take a company like Apple; it leverages both a direct (controlled) distribution strategy where it sells its products via its stores.
 And an indirect (partially controlled thanks to Apple’s branding power) distribution strategy.

-A solid distribution strategy needs to leverage on both for several reasons:
+A solid distribution strategy needs to leverage both for several reasons:

 - Diversify the product distribution